 There are many ways to play retro games on your computer or your big flat TV but nothing compares with an arcade machine.
-If you have ever visited an arcade games store as a kid, you will probably remember how frustrated you were after you spent your last coin.

 There is a power inlet on one side of the cabinet with 3 switches, one main switch, one switch for the monitor and one switch for the leds.
 In the interior of the cabinet I mounted a project box to cover all the cables connected to mains for safety reasons.
 Also I added 2 USB female sockets on the front allowing me to connect external gamepads.

 I used a 19″ monitor.
 The aspect ratio is 4:3 which is ideal for old school games.
 After removing the plastic frame I soldered some cables where the old monitor buttons were and used new buttons for the LCD.
 I attached these buttons below the marquee.
 I used white acrylic sheet for the illuminated marquee.
 The light comes from a short led strip.
 The sound is produced by a PAM8610 stereo amplifier module.